gruntwork-io/terraform-google-static-assets/modules/http-load-balancer-website/README.md

 By default, the module makes your website publicly accessible by setting the website bucket default object ACL to `"READER:allUsers"`.
 For more fine-grained access control, you can set [ACLs](https://cloud.google.com/storage/docs/access-control/lists) using the `website_acls`  variable, for example ["READER:your-work-group@googlegroups.com"]

-You can read more about access control here: https://cloud.google.com/storage/docs/access-control/
+You can read more about access control in [the official documentation](https://cloud.google.com/storage/docs/access-control/).